-- 5. A score of 580 or higher on the SAT Math and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state. - 6.
-A score of 27 or higher on the ACT Math and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state. - 7.
-A score of 560 or higher on the SAT Subject Test in Mathematics Level 2.
+- 5. A score of 580 or higher on the old (prior to March 2016) SAT Math and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state. - 6.
+A score of 600 or higher on the new (March 2016 and beyond) SAT Math and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent coure from another state. - 7.
+A score of 24 or higher on the ACT Math and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state. - 8.
+A score of 560 or higher on the SAT Subject Test in Mathematics Level 2. - 9.
+Local diagnostic exam or challenge exam which demonstrates proficiency in Pre-Calculus course(s) competencies. - 10.
+An unweighted HS GPA of 3.5 or higher and a grade of C or higher in the North Carolina Standard Course of Study Pre-Calculus course or an equivalent course from another state.

-MAT-272 Calculus II 4 (3-2) FS
+MAT-272 Calculus II 4 (3-2) FS Prerequisites: MAT-271, minimum grade C